 New York businesses must prepare and submit sales and use tax returns quarterly, monthly, or annually with the New York Department of Taxation and Finance.

-No doubt you’ve heard the old saying of one of my heroes Winston Churchill, “if you don’t plan – you are planning to fail”.
+No doubt you’ve heard the old saying of Winston Churchill, “if you don’t plan – you are planning to fail”.

 Nowhere is this truer than when starting a business.